 Open the Cloud Panel and import the image.

 Create a new server with the imported image or install the image on an existing server.

-When you install an imported Microsoft Windows Server image, you must enable the LSI_SAS controller after the installation is complete.
+If you are installing an imported Microsoft Windows Server image, you must enable the LSI_SAS controller after the installation process completes.